Pavia Intensive School for Advanced Graduate Studies

 The course will be entirely online.

-Ph.D. course in Genetics Molecular and Cellular Biology
+Organisers: Ph.D. program in Genetics, Molecular and Cellular Biology